From the Allergic Living archives.

 But the other side of the coin is that there isn’t a lot of research yet to support the link.
 In studies that have been published, results are mixed.
 A Finnish study found 4 per cent of women with unexplained infertility in a clinical trial had celiac disease.
 But another study from the University of California at San Francisco found celiac disease was not more common among women with unexplained infertility than the rest of the population.

 Hasselbeck’s story has a happy ending.
 It was about three months after meeting Green that she became pregnant.
-The Hasselbecks now have three children (the youngest was due at press time), and the TV co-host is glad she gave her body time to heal before attempting more “severe” techniques for conceiving.
+The Hasselbecks now have three children, and the TV co-host is glad she gave her body time to heal before attempting more “severe” techniques for conceiving.

 “I’m on the better end of the spectrum because I found out when I was just starting to have kids,” she says.
 “It’s so important that women know the ramifications of not being gluten-free if you have celiac disease.
 I really hope the percentage of people properly diagnosed goes up.”